 You know, when you need something for yourself or your family but turning on the oven is just one more step you don't want to take?

-These no bake cookies are really kind of like cookies — kind of like candies.
+These no bake cookies are really kind of like cookies and kind of like candies.

-One thing that is really nice about these no bake coconut cookies is that they do not use rolled oats as one of the ingredients like many no bake cookies do.
+One thing that is really nice about these no bake coconut cookies is that they do not use rolled oats as one of the ingredients like most no bake cookies do.
 Oats are super high in phytates, which are rough on your digestion and they pull nutrients out of your body.
+They also are high in carbohydrates so if you are watching your carbs, oat-filled no bakes aren't going to be a treat you should be eating often.

-I really recommend your staying away from no-bake oat cookies.
-If you soak your grains first you can remove some of the phytates.
+For the phytate reason, I really recommend your staying away from no-bake oat cookies unless you soak your grains first to remove some of the phytates.

 Two Katies and the No-Bake Coconut Cookies